 Year of Establishment

 Tusekwile Imiti Ikula Foundation was established in the year 2017.

 No child should be left behind

-TIIF envisions that all the vulnerable children in Sansamwenje community, regardless of their socioeconomic background, are able to complete their primary education.
+TIIF envisions that all the vulnerable children and youths in Sansamwenje community, regardless of their socioeconomic background, are able to complete their education.
 This basic right will prepare them for lifelong success, a decent income for life and economic stability for the community at large.
 It also increases security and well-being in the community by lowering the number of early childhood marriages as well as the level of crime and prostitution.